 In fact, I don’t need to detail the whole story here, because I have already written about it in an attempt to share it more widely and spread the word that this risk was speculative and hasn’t happened in thousands of waterbirths.
-Because I’ve heard two midwives mention this in the last few days, and promised that I would make it my next post, I have just uploaded the article to share on here.

-Here’s the article: The Birth of Water Embolism
+The Birth of Water Embolism

 Most midwives have heard of the “theoretical risk of water embolism” that is often cited as a reason to haul women out of a birth pool and onto land for the third stage of their labour.
 I first heard the story of the birth of water embolism several years ago from Michel Odent, who might justifiably be called the father of water embolism, and it is a fascinating one.
 Michel has kindly supplied me with the facts of the story so that it can be told in print and, hopefully, serve to provide midwives with a way to challenge policy based on this alleged risk.